alexx-ftw/CryptoTuner/README.md

 - T-Rex Miner only

 ## Requirements
-Following requirements need to be met in order for the tool to work properly
+The following requirements need to be met in order for the tool to work properly
 - NVIDIA Driver installed (especially nvidia-smi)
 - Up-to-date Windows 10
 - executing script with Administrative Access